dev-ua/ux/README.md

 # ux
 What is User Experience Design?
-We havee no idea.
+We have no idea.